muratk5n/thirdwave/en/README.md

 ---

-@divbyzero
+"@divbyzero

-My son, a first-year college students, just called me to say he is going to LaTeX his math notes. ("How do you do piecewise functions?")
-♥️♥️ So I had to send him my LaTeX cheat sheet
+My son, a first-year college students, just called me to say he is going to LaTeX his math notes. ("How do you do piecewise functions?").
+So I had to send him my LaTeX cheat sheet"

 ---